patronasxdxd/dev/README.md

 This is similar in spirit to the simpler [Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding ETH reward.

-## LQTY Issuance to Stability Providers

-Stability Providers earn LQTY tokens continuously over time, in proportion to the size of their deposit.
-This is known as “Community Issuance”, and is handled by `CommunityIssuance.sol`.

-Upon system deployment and activation, `CommunityIssuance` holds an initial LQTY supply, currently (provisionally) set at 32 million LQTY tokens.

 ### LQTY Issuance schedule

 The overall community issuance schedule for LQTY is sub-linear and monotonic.
 We currently (provisionally) implement a yearly “halving” schedule, described by the cumulative issuance function: